 - green courgettes: use young fresh courgettes with less tough skin.
 2 small courgettes, weighing approx 400g will be a perfect amount.

-- olive oil: or rapeseed, avocado, or grapeseed oil.
+- extra-virgin olive oil: or rapeseed, avocado, or grapeseed oil.

 - cherry tomatoes: can be substituted with baby plum tomatoes or simply chopped up salad tomatoes.

-- mozzarella ball: can be substituted with mini mozzarella pearls.
+- large mozzarella ball: can be substituted with mini mozzarella balls / pearls.
 Choose full-fat cheese – it really makes a difference in this salad.

 - baby spinach

 - pesto: ideally freshly made, but if you are using a shop-bought one we highly recommend buying one that’s in the chilled section (next to fresh pasta) and not the one with long shelf life.
-It will taste a lot better with the fresh option.
+Fresh basil pesto will taste a lot better with this option.
+If you want to make your own, here’s our homemade basil pesto recipe.

 Method

-Cook your pasta following the instructions on the packet.
+Cook pasta following the package directions in a large pot of salted water.
 Once cooked, run cold water through the pasta to cool it down and remove the starch (it will prevent the pasta from sticking together).
-Stir in a tbsp of olive oil and set the pasta aside.
+Stir in a tablespoon of olive oil and set the pasta aside.

 In the meantime, preheat the oven to 220°C Fan.
 Line a large baking tray with baking parchment.

-In a large bowl mix the courgette cubes with a tbsp of olive oil, a pinch of salt and pepper.
+In a large mixing bowl mix the courgette cubes with a tablespoon of olive oil, a pinch of salt and pepper.
 Spread the courgette on baking parchment in a single layer and place it in the oven for 15 minutes.

 Once cooked, leave the courgette cubes to cool down slightly.

-Place the pasta, courgette, tomatoes, mozzarella, basil leaves, and pesto in a large bowl, and gently mix until all the pasta and vegetables are coated in pesto.
+Place the pasta, courgette, fresh cherry tomatoes, mozzarella cheese, basil leaves, and pesto in a large bowl, and gently mix until all the pasta and vegetables are coated in pesto.

 Scatter the spinach on the bottom of a serving bowl or individual bowls, then top it with summer pesto pasta salad and scatter the toasted pinenuts on top!